 What is a Transformative Knowledge Network?

 These networks will include scientists from different social science disciplines, from the human, natural, engineering, and medical sciences as well as non-academic partners — decision-makers, practitioners, the private sector, civil society and activist groups.
-They will include partners from different countries (including at least one low or middle-income country) and across different regions.
+They will include partners from different countries and across different regions.
 They should demonstrate direct benefits to early career social scientists who obtained their PhD no more than ten years ago.
-The seed funding is intended to explore and build these networks to the point where they will be able to carry out transdisciplinary research at the point of the full call.

 How many countries should be represented in a Transformative Knowledge Network?

-In order to achieve the programme’s aim of transnational collaboration, Transformative Knowledge Networks should involve research teams from at least three countries, covering at least two regions of the world and including at least one low- to middle-income country (see Annex 2 for list of countries included in this category).
-Please note that the lead researcher (primary applicant) does not necessarily need to come from a low- to middle-income country.
+In order to achieve the programme’s aims of fostering transnational collaboration and comparative research and building research capacity, Transformative Knowledge Networks should conduct research in at least three countries (involving local/national researchers in each case), in at least two regions of the world and including at least one low- to middle-income country.